guercheLE/spec-kit/templates/commands/orchestrate.md

 ---
-description: Orchestrate MVP to Full Product development by identifying features, dependencies, and executing complete workflow for each spec.
+description: Orchestrate complete project development by identifying features, dependencies, and executing full workflow for each specification.
+scripts:
+  sh: scripts/bash/orchestrate.sh --json "{ARGS}"
+  ps: scripts/powershell/orchestrate.ps1 -Json "{ARGS}"
 ---

-# MVP to Full Product Orchestrator
+# Project Development Orchestrator

-Given the project description provided as an argument, orchestrate the complete development workflow from MVP to Full Product.
+Given the project description provided as an argument, orchestrate the complete development workflow from concept to implementation-ready tasks.

 ## Overview

 This command analyzes your project (greenfield vs brownfield), identifies required features, creates dependency graphs, and executes the complete spec-driven workflow for each feature.

 **For Brownfield Projects**: Prioritizes constitutional compliance and completing existing work.
-**For Greenfield Projects**: Focuses on MVP feature identification and dependency planning.
+**For Greenfield Projects**: Focuses on feature identification and dependency planning.

+**Alternative Names**: This command was formerly known as "Product-to-Full" but now supports complete project orchestration beyond just Product scenarios.

 ---

 ## Execution Steps

-### 1. Initialize MVP Planning
+### 1. Initialize Project Planning
 - **Check for Resumption**: If "$ARGUMENTS" contains "Resume interrupted execution", proceed to step 1.1
-- Run `.specify/scripts/bash/mvp-to-full.sh --json "$ARGUMENTS"` from repo root
+- Run `{SCRIPT}` from repo root
 - Parse JSON output for MVP_PLAN_FILE, EXECUTION_PLAN, SPECS_DIR, PROJECT_TYPE, PROJECT_STATE, STATUS
 - All file paths must be absolute